konfuzio-ai/konfuzio-sdk/docs/index.rst

 This Developer's Guide compiles the resources that can be used to expand Konfuzio.

-The documentation for the Konfuzio Software Development Kit, the **Konfuzio SDK**, can be found in the SDK section.

-The documentation for the **Trainer** module, only available for enterprise clients, can be found in the Trainer section.

-In addition, the **Server** section provides documentation and examples for the Konfuzio REST API and Konfuzio on premises.

 **This technical documentation is updated frequently.
 Please feel free to share your feedback via info@konfuzio.com**.